the-norman-sicily-project/website/site/content/home/index.md

 We are also indebted to Dot Porter, Curator of Digital Research Services at the [Schoenberg Institute for Manuscript Studies](https://schoenberginstitute.org/) at the [University of Pennsylvania](https://home.www.upenn.edu/) for student training and for supporting the organization and processing of the monastic media during the 2019-2020 academic year.

 Other assistance was generously offered by Max Wilson ([Yale University](http://yale.edu/), 2019), who served as a research assistant during the project's 2019 fieldwork.
 That same summer, Anastasia Hayes ([Macaulay Honors College](https://macaulay.cuny.edu/), 2017) provided invaluable translation support and participated in data collection as Madeleine Hayes ([Macaulay Honors College](https://macaulay.cuny.edu/), 2018) navigated and managed logistics of travel.
+We would also like to thank Alessandra Hayes ([Macaulay Honors College](https://macaulay.cuny.edu/), 2023) for her social media support.

 We are also grateful to Mel Colella, whose fine editing skills greatly improved the opening video.